 |Download Speed: 4G||Download Speed: 3G||Download Speed: Overall||Availability: 4G|

 Telefónicas's Movistar took the crown with a 4G availability of 63.1%.
-Availability is our newly renamed time coverage metric, but it still measures the proportion of time users can connect to a particular network.
+Our availability metric measures the proportion of time users can connect to a particular network.
 In the case of Movistar, its 4G users were able to see an LTE signal 63.1% of the time during our three-month test period.
 Telecom Argentina's Personal and América Móvil's Claro had 4G availability metrics of of 51.1% and 41.4% respectively.
 Both operators still fell well short of Movistar in 4G availability, but the good news is that time spent on 4G has been improving for both since November, when Personal and Claro were below the 40% mark.

 While LTE availability is increasing, speeds remain slow across the board.
 Our award for the fastest LTE network was shared by Personal and Movistar, their download averages of 10.1 Mbps and 9.0 Mbps respectively being close enough to produce a statistical draw.
 Claro, once jointly tied for first place with Personal for this metric, now came last at 8.5 Mbps.